Anthony-Massaad/ChatBot/README.md

 ## How to add more to the bot

-Inside the json file, when creating a new intent, the mandatory tags are ```tag, patterns, responses```.
+Inside the json file, when creating a new intent, the mandatory tags are ```tag, patterns, and responses```.
 Follow the same format to what is already there.

 For contextual, add the tag ```context_set``` with ```context_response``` in respect to the name of ```context_set```.
 Follow the knock knock joke tag for an example.